 A mobile app was designed that allows moviegoers to group-order snacks by scanning a QR code on their movie seat so that guests can quickly place orders and have snacks delivered directly to them.

-I interviewed 10 moviegoers to uncover frustrations in their snack-buying experience…
+I conducted 10 user interviews with moviegoers to uncover

 Ideation